 Going forward, every standing committee will review measures twice a year, thus reducing committee downtime and allowing for more frequent opportunities for measures to be submitted and considered for endorsement.
 NQF also will require measure developers and stewards to notify NQF in advance of their intent to submit measures for review to gain a better sense of the standing committees’ workload and to allow staff to better prepare.

 In addition, NQF will establish the Scientific Methods Panel to assist in conducting methodological reviews of submitted measures.
 Shifting the scientific, methodological review of measures to this panel and NQF staff will allow for greater engagement and participation by consumers, patients, and purchasers on NQF standing committees.
-The Call for Nominations (PDF) for this panel closed on August 7, 6:00pm ET.

 “The changes to NQF’s endorsement process highlight the transformation underway at NQF to make measure endorsement more efficient, foster innovation, and enable greater access to NQF expertise,” said Shantanu Agrawal, MD, NQF’s president and CEO.
 “These changes reflect our commitment to improving quality—for better care and better health for all Americans.”

 Additional improvements proposed for NQF’s measure endorsement process include:

 Phased implementation of some changes is already underway, beginning this summer with enhanced education and training for stakeholders.
 Additional changes will be implemented with direction from NQF’s governance committee and Board of Directors.

 Please refer to the frequently asked questions (PDF) or contact NQF staff with any questions.

 NQF issues guidance to assess telehealth, interoperability

 1030 15th Street NWSuite 800Washington DC 20005